-The fellowship is for a two-year period, with second year funding dependent on successful completion of the first year's stated objectives.
-Prior to the actual awarding of the grant, the applicant must have fully met all of the requirements of her/his institutional country for residency, where applicable.
+Awarded fellowships are for two years, with second-year funding dependent on the successful completion of the first year's stated objectives.
+Prior to the actual awarding of the grant, the applicant must have fully met all the requirements of her/his institutional country for residency, where applicable.
+Applicants may apply once per calendar year.
+Once receiving an award, grantees are not eligible to apply for three calendar years.
+Applicants may only apply for one type of MDF grant at a time and may only receive one grant during the duration of their award.
+The Small Grants Program is an exception to this rule (please see the specific RFA for more information).